Misuse of Market Power Overview

 - Media and commentary on the Harper recommendations

 On 1 December 2016 (last sitting day of the year) the Government introdcued the Competition and Consumer Amendment (Misuse of Market Power) Bill 2016 into the House of Representatives.
+On 16 February 2017 the Senate Economics Committee recommended passage of the bill subject to some modification.

 More information about the Harper recommendations (including model provisions) and the Government response to them can be found on my Harper Review misuse of market power page.